nitishn/php-trials/input-output/readme.md

   Jul/6/2018

+  ## Iteration 1 - Reading a CSV File

   You are provided a CSV file which contains usernames and other meta data.
-Download the source here [https://bitbucket.org/nitishn/php-trials/src/master/](https://bitbucket.org/nitishn/php-trials/src/master/).
+Source is in the www folder (data.csv).

   Create a PHP script which does the following;